ronin-rb/ronin-support/README.md

 ## Description

-Ronin Support is a support library for Ronin.
+Ronin Support is a support library for ronin.
 Ronin Support contains many of the convenience methods used by Ronin and additional libraries.

-[Ronin] is a Ruby platform for exploit development and security research.
+[ronin-rb] is a Ruby platform for exploit development and security research.
 Ronin allows for the rapid development and distribution of code, exploits or payloads over many common Source-Code-Management (SCM) systems.